There currently are two vacancies for Trustees

 THE TRUSTEES ARE:

-Derek Morgan - Chair of Audit Committee and Chair of Infrastructure Committee
+Derek Morgan - Chair of Trustees & Chair of Infrastructure Committee

 Emma Thomas - Chair of Resources Committee

 Deborah Walls - Executive Headteacher